divio/divio-cloud-docs/how-to/deploy.rst

 Importing a project from a Git repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the Divio Control Panel, add a `Import proejct
+In the Divio Control Panel, `Import a project
 <https://control.divio.com/control/project/import/>`_.
 Once you have supplied the Git repository URL, you will need
 to use the public key provided to create a Deploy Key on the repository.